T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 Setup
 -----

-* Install the extension via the Extensionmanager.
+* Install the extension via the Extension Manager.

-  * If you install the extension by manual download/upload and get an error message "can't activate extension": rename the downloaded zip file to `qfq.zip` or `qfq_<version>.zip` (e.g. version: 0.9.1).
+  * If you install the extension by manual download/upload and get an error message "can't activate extension": rename the downloaded zip file to `qfq.zip` or `qfq_<version>.zip` (e.g. version: 18.12.0).

-  * If the Extensionmanager stops after importing: check your memory limit in php.ini.
+  * If the Extension Manager stops after importing: check your memory limit in php.ini.

-* Copy/rename the file *<site path>/typo3conf/ext/qfq/config.example.qfq.php* to *config.qfq.php*.
+* Copy/rename the file *<site path>/typo3conf/ext/qfq/config.example.qfq.php* to *<site path>/typo3conf/config.qfq.php*.
-  Configure the necessary settings `configuration`_ The configuration file is outside the of extension directory, to not loose it during updates.
+  Configure the necessary settings `configuration`_ The configuration file is outside of the extension directory, to not loose it during de-install and install again.
-* When the QFQ Extension is called the first time on the Typo3 Frontend, the file *<ext_dir>/qfq/sql/formEditor.sql* will played and fills the database with the *Form editor* records.
+* When the QFQ Extension is called the first time on the Typo3 frontend, the file *<ext_dir>/qfq/sql/formEditor.sql* will played and fills the database with the *Form editor* records.
 This also happens automatically after each update of QFQ.
 * Configure Typoscript to include Bootstrap, jQuery, QFQ javascript and CSS files.